WilmixInfiniteTechnology/ABOUTUS/README.md

 # ABOUTUS
-WilmixInfiniteTechnolgy  is     focused  only  on  Dot net  technology  on  windows  platform.
+WilmixInfiniteTechnology  is     focused  only  on  Dot net  technology  on  windows  platform.

 This    Organization    perform    tasks  which  is  given below.